pocomane/brewed-in-the-apocalypse/bita.md

 Some other moves differs if the target is a PC or an NPC, they are presented as different moves with PC/NPC in the title.

-Finally, a quick note about the items, abilities, etc. .
-All these, as anything in the character sheet except Traits, Harm and Fortune points (or other exceptions described in the chosen ambientation playbook), do not have any mechanical effect.
-However the scenarist must consider them when deciding what the characters can do and which are the consequences of the action.
-In the same way the scenarist may ask to delete or reduce the number of any resource, when it make sense in the fiction.

 ```
 Bob: Bart shots to Nick.